 In the CMA's redetermination following the appeals of the PR19 decision by four water companies the panel also considered recent yields on index-linked gilts as a suitable proxy for the RFR.
-However, the panel concluded that there was some theoretical and empirical support for the argument that index-linked gilts could underestimate the true RFR in the CAPM, and that yields on AAA-rated non-government bonds were also a suitable input in the RFR estimation.12 In the RIIO-2 appeal (in which the CMA was not required to do a full redetermination but had to decide whether the appellants had shown that Ofgem's decision was "wrong"), the CMA found that Ofgem was not wrong in using index-linked gilts as the main basis for the RFR, and furthermore that it was not wrong in its use of 20 year Sterling Overnight Index Average (SONIA) swaps as a cross-check.13
+However, the panel concluded that there was some theoretical and empirical support for the argument that index-linked gilts could underestimate the true RFR in the CAPM, and that yields on AAA-rated non-government bonds were also a suitable input in the RFR estimation.23 In the RIIO-2 appeal,24 the CMA found that Ofgem was not wrong in using index-linked gilts as the main basis for the RFR, and furthermore that it was not wrong in its use of 20 year Sterling Overnight Index Average (SONIA) swaps as a cross-check.25 Recent appeal submissions have also highlighted other potential RFR proxies as inputs into the estimation process or appropriate cross-checks of ILG-based estimates, such as nominal gilts.